 Also …

-Aside from all these weird and wonderful practices, did you know there any lots of NYE superstitions about underwear?!
+Aside from all these weird and wonderful practices, did you know there are lots of NYE superstitions about underwear?!
 In Turkey, red is the magic colour for fertility and passion, while Columbia and Venezuela believe yellow lingerie brings happiness and peace.
 Meanwhile, Puerto Ricans are said to don white undies for fertility and health.
 Some Argentinians also wear brand new pink underwear to attract love.